• Skip to content

 Prof David Nash

-I am interested in supervising postgraduate research students in the following areas: reconstructing historical climate change; arid zone geomorphology; environmental change in southern Africa; silcrete provenancing in archaeology.
+I am interested in supervising PhD and MRes students in the following areas: reconstructing historical climate variability and change; arid geomorphology; environmental change in southern Africa; silcrete provenancing in archaeology.

 For further supervisory staff including cross-disciplinary options, please visit research staff on our research website.